magentabusiness/magentabusiness.github.io/docs/samples/sodaq/sodaq-udp.md

 Few things to notice:

- * The IMEI from the incoming message will become the Device Name in ThingsBoard;
+ * The IMEI from the incoming message will become the Device Name in IoT Hub;
- * ThingsBoard will automatically create device with type "tracker" and name equal to IMEI;
+ * IoT Hub will automatically create device with type "tracker" and name equal to IMEI;
  * Timestamp and sensor readings are decoded from incoming hex string.
  * The following table shows the first byte position and the number of bytes for each encoded field that includes in the incoming hex string: